Independent Reserve is now Australia’s first insured cryptocurrency exchange

 Wider use of insurance in cryptocurrency both causes and evidences ongoing shifts in the industry.

-Independent Reserve has become Australia's first insured cryptocurrency exchange, with coverage underwritten by Lloyd's of London.
+Independent Reserve has become Australia's first insured cryptocurrency exchange, with coverage underwritten by one of the world's largest insurance underwriters.

 The insurance giant was one of the first to start providing coverage for the digital assets held by cryptocurrency custodians, and now its cover is available in Australia through Independent Reserve.